Get Updates

 Sources and references

-To be eligible for grants under the Support for Prototype and Research Kickstart (SPARK) framework, the following apply:
+To be eligible for the Support for Prototype and Research Kickstart (SPARK) grant, you must meet the following criteria:

-1. Startups: Must be recognized by the Department of Industrial Policy and Promotion (DIPP), Ministry of Commerce and Industry, Government of India.
+1. Startups: Must be recognized by the Department for Promotion of Industry and Internal Trade (DPIIT), Ministry of Commerce and Industry, Government of India.

-2. MSMEs: Any Indian company incorporated under the Companies Act 1956/2013, primarily classified as a Micro, Small, and Medium Enterprise (MSME) as per the MSME Act, 2006.
+2. MSMEs: Any Indian company incorporated under the Companies Act 1956/2013, primarily identified as a Micro, Small, and Medium Enterprise (MSME) as per the MSME Act, 2006.

-3. Individual Innovators: Encouraged to apply, including those from research and academic institutions.
-However, they must form a startup before signing the SPARK Grant Agreement.
+3. Individual Innovators: Individual innovators are welcome to apply.
+However, they must form a startup before they can sign the SPARK Grant Agreement.
+Research and academic institutions can also apply under this category.

-• Company Incorporation Certificate, Articles of Association (AoA), and Memorandum of Association (MoA) for private/public limited companies.
+• Company Incorporation Certificate, Articles of Association (AoA), and Memorandum of Association (MoA) – if you are a Private Limited or Public Limited company.

 • DPIIT registration or a valid MSME certificate.

-• Latest Audited Balance Sheet, Income Tax Returns (ITR), and Profit & Loss (P&L) statements of the company, if applicable.
+• Latest Audited Balance Sheet, Income Tax Returns (ITR), and Profit & Loss (P&L) statements of your company, if applicable.

 FAQ’s